CASE STUDY

 -

-Utilizing the new AI search tool to minimize medical document search times
+Utilizing the new AI sort tool to minimize medical document search times

 -